Procedures for Contract Approval

 vi. the date on which the services will be completed or the goods will be delivered or the term of the contract will expire.

-B. Contract Cover Sheet (Addendum A): The System Office, College or department originating the transaction should complete the Contract Cover Sheet, including obtaining all required signatures after OGC approval.
+B. Contract Review Request and Procurement Certification (Addendum A): The System Office, College or department originating the transaction should complete the Contract Review Request and Procurement Certification, including obtaining all required signatures after OGC approval.

 i.
 Amendments: If submitting an amendment to a contract, a Contract Review Request and Procurement Certification for the amendment must be prepared.
-The amendment must be accompanied by copies of the original contract (and all addenda) with its Contract Cover Sheet and prior amendments, if any, and with a Contract Cover Sheet submitted for each amendment.
+The amendment must be accompanied by copies of the original contract (and all addenda) with its Contract Review Request and Procurement Certification and prior amendments, if any, and with a Contract Review Request and Procurement Certification submitted for each amendment.

 ii.
 Amendment Authorized Signatories: The authorized representatives of the System and the contractor who signed the original contract or their replacement must sign the amendment.
 If, however, the amendment significantly increases the total amount of funds expended by the System, then the next level administrator may be the appropriate System signatory, or Board approval may be necessary.

 C. Standard Contracts: Standard contracts are forms that have been approved as such by the Office of General Counsel.
 Such forms are available from the Office of General Counsel and may be accessed through the OGC website.